Siddharth-2954/assignments/README.md

 * data_structures_assignment.ipynb is file which consist code for Assignment 1
 * control_flow_assignment.ipynb is file which consist code for Assignment 2
+* functions_assignment.ipynb is file which consist code for Assignment 3